 Ureaplasma urealyticum is a bacterium that affects about 70% of sexually active men and women.
-Although it is not considered a typical STI, ureaplasma can be transmitted through sexual contact.
+Although it is not considered as an STI, ureaplasma can be transmitted through sexual contact.
 Ureaplasma often carries no symptoms whatsoever, and most people may never experience any problems at all.
-However, if left untreated, it can cause serious health complications, so it's essential that you get tested and get treatment as soon as possible.

 Working in partnership with

 |Start Your FREE Online Consulation Now||Order Your STI Test Now|

 Ureaplasma urealyticum is a very common bacterial infection, which is mostly spread via sexual contact.
 However it isn't classified as an STI, but instead, is referred to as a bacterial infection.

 Ureaplasma urealyticum is a genital mycoplasma that colonises the genital tract and produces infection.
 The infection itself is highly contagious, and is spread by blood, saliva, needles, and air.
 The symptoms for this condition aren't necessarily noticeable, which therefore means that many individuals with ureaplasma, don't realise they are infected.

 The principal cause of ureaplasma is the result of the spread of an infectious agent by an infected person to their partner through sexual contact, saliva, blood transfusions, air, needles or blood.

 Ureaplasma is extremely contagious, and is most often spread through sexual contact and unprotected sex with multiple partners.
 In more extreme cases, you can become infected if you touch an infected person's nose or eye secretions, or if an infected person coughs in your face.